iklam/jdk/src/java.base/share/man/java.md

 Single (`'`) or double (`"`) quotes can be used to enclose arguments that contain whitespace characters.
-All content between the open quote and the first matching close quote are preserved by simply removing the pair of quotes.
+All content between the open quote and the first matching close quote are preserved by simply removing the slot of quotes.
 In case a matching quote is not found, the launcher will abort with an error message. `@`-files are supported as they are specified in the command line.
 Any wildcard literal `*` in the `JDK_JAVA_OPTIONS` environment variable